-- d) Something to watch out for both in method descriptions and in method names is the need to use conjunctions like "and".
+- d) Something to watch out for both in method descriptions and in method names - is the need to use conjunctions like "and".
 This is often a symptom of a method that is not cohesive. - 2.
 Another important consideration in designing a method is the parameters needed by the method. - a) Parameters are typically used to pass information into the method.
 Thus, in designing a parameter list, a key question to ask is "what does the sender of the message know that this method needs to know?"
-Each such piece of information will need to be a parameter. - b) There is a principle of narrow interfaces which suggests that we should try to find the minimal set of parameters necessary to allow the method to do its job.
+Each such piece of information will need to be a parameter.